dijkstracula/website/content/blog/Proving-The-Coding-Interview.md

-Here, our implementation really no longer looks like our specification: to implicitly build the string when j is both divisible by 3 and 5 means we never actually ever check divisibility by 15, for instance.
+Here, our implementation really no longer looks like our specification: to implicitly build the string when j is both divisible by 3 and 5 means we never actually ever check divisibility by 15, and the spec says nothing about our new `curr_modified` boolean, for instance.
 This sort of code refactoring is always a dangerous process - there's always a chance that your modifications actually changed the program semantics, and if your test suite isn't comprehensive then maybe you've introduced a bug.

 The good news is that Dafny can still prove that this gnarlier implementation satisfies our existing set of straightforward postconditions and loop